 For the parents who signed the contract, usually, the only way out of it is death.
 But even death may not be a true escape, as many timeshare contracts contain what is known as a perpetuity clause.
 This clause essentially requires your parents to pay the ownership costs for the remainder of their lives.
 After death, the timeshare becomes a part of their estate and the obligation for the property’s financial upkeep falls to their next of kin or their designated beneficiary.
 Depending on your interest in the property and your financial ability to pay for the cost of the fees, your parents’ timeshare could be either a gift or a burden.

 After your parents’ death, you, the heir of their estate, are responsible for paying the maintenance fees on their timeshare.
 Fees tend to increase as the timeshare’s value depreciates.
 That means the cost of keeping the timeshare becomes increasingly burdensome, at the same time the timeshare also becomes more difficult to sell.

 The value of a timeshare depreciates faster than any car, plummeting the minute you purchase it.
-While your parents may have initially purchased property in a resort area for $30,000, the resale rate may only be $6,000 to $7,000.
+While your parents may have initially purchased a property in a resort area for $30,000, the resale rate may only be $6,000 to $7,000.
 A timeshare your parents bought 30 years ago may be worth less than $500, now with an annual maintenance fee twice the property’s value.